 “The issues faced by our youth a decade ago and now are similar.
-What’s different and makes it more complex and possibly worse, is technology, the increased usage of social media, and access to information,” says 13-year veteran MOE school counselor, Ms. Chan.
+What’s different and makes it more complex and possibly worse, is technology, the increased usage of social media, and access to information,” says 13-year veteran MOE school counsellor, Ms. Chan.

 There has been growing awareness and concern surrounding mental health and our youth especially in light of stats like, 50% of mental illnesses appears before 14 years-old and 18% of youths suffer from depression.

 Due to chemical changes in the brain caused by puberty, youths face an increased chance of developing depression and anxiety.
 Combined with societal, academic pressures, and uncontrollable factors at home, this marks a vulnerable time for them.

 To this, Ms. Chan adds, “I don’t see youths having depressive symptoms and feeling anxious as abnormal.
 What matters is the extent, how it manifests for different individuals, and the ways they manage it.”